mwinterstorm/bitburner/README.md

 1. sell.js: sells stocks that have made a profit
 1. share.js: used to gain faction reputation
 1. spawn.js: spawns hack.js or self.js with max threads
-1. trade.ks: runs stock market trades, needs full TIX API access
+1. trade.ks: runs stock market trades, needs full TIX API access.
+Purchases when stocks make up less than 50% of total of money + stocks.
+Can sell anytime.

 ## To do
 1. install.js: